Performance Management Targets

 Advice on how to make sure you set the right targets and objectives for your staff

 One of the most common searches on Google related to teacher development is for examples of teacher performance management targets.
 This suggests that many people given the responsibility to create targets and objectives seek inspiration for where to start with this process.
 A quick look at teacher forums quickly throws up many examples of disgruntled members of staff lamenting the quality or even absurdity of some of the targets they are set.
 There is a tendency to limit the thinking surrounding target-setting to a defined improvement target, e.g. x% of pupils will achieve y.
 This is not surprising given the lack of specific training around setting objectives given to middle and senior leaders in schools and colleges.
 Most schools have settled into a process of two to three objectives for members of staff.
 One of which links to a whole school development goal; one perhaps to a departmental target and finally one linked to individual professional development.
 The first two types of targes are sometimes set en-masse for the whole school staff.
 There is nothing inherently wrong with this approach and in certain respects, it matches what theory and evidence tell us is effective in goal setting.
 However, problems arise when this is used as a one-size-fits-all approach.
 For example, a departmental target which is set for a newly qualified teacher and which is also set for a twenty-year veteran will not have the same impact on commitment and performance for each of those individuals.
+Target setting in schools is easy once you follow a few rules and coach your middle leadership team to do the same.

 The Rise of the S.M.A.R.T. objective